Summer Science Fellowship

 Value: APA will pay a stipend of $4,000 directly to the student and $1,000 directly to the student’s summer faculty host.
 APA will also reimburse up to $1,500 of travel expenses for the student to present their research at the APA Convention.

-Eligibility: Students from underrepresented groups (broadly defined) in good academic standing at an accredited U.S. or Canadian undergraduate degree-granting institutions are eligible to apply.
+Eligibility: Students who are committed to equity, diversity, and inclusion and in good academic standing at an accredited U.S. or Canadian undergraduate degree-granting institutions located in the U.S. or Canada are eligible to apply.
 Students must be enrolled full-time at the time of application, and they must have at least one semester remaining in their degree program following the summer fellowship.
 A psychology major is not required, but the student’s field of study and the faculty host’s research program should include psychological science as a major focus.
 Students need not be enrolled at the same institution as their faculty host, but they must spend the entire nine weeks working on-site in the faculty host’s laboratory, which must be at an accredited U.S. or Canadian undergraduate degree-granting institution.
 Previous SUPER fellows are ineligible.

 Major: Psychology